Avsky/qasml/README.md

 # qasml
-Python script for Quickly Assembling and Linking programs
+Python script for *Q*uickly *As*se*m*bling and *L*inking programs.
+Simple script eliminating the need to run nasm and gcc/ld every time you want to rebuild your simple asm program.